ekzestean/Liberty-Vehicle-Services-CE/README.md

 - modular configuration;
 - compatibility with GTA IV Complete Edition and FusionFix;
 - optional integration with LibertyCityPlates;
+- provide options to spend money on, because it was a problem in the original game - lack of ones;
 - preservation of episode-specific vehicle ownership.